cockroachdb/terraform-provider-cockroach/docs/resources/private_endpoint_services.md

 Read-Only:

-- `availability_zone_ids` (List of String) AZ IDs users should create their VPCs in to minimize their cost.
+- `availability_zone_ids` (List of String) Availability Zone IDs of the private endpoint service.
+It is recommended, for cost optimization purposes, to create the private endpoint spanning these same availability zones.
+For more information, see data transfer cost information for your cloud provider.
 - `aws` (Attributes, Deprecated) (see [below for nested schema](#nestedatt--services--aws))
 - `cloud_provider` (String) Cloud provider associated with this service.
 - `endpoint_service_id` (String) Server side ID of the private endpoint connection.